-Reality or life simulations are educational, interactive simulation events for high school students.
+Reality or life simulations are educational, interactive events for high school students.
 They involve staff and often community members.
-Students are given scenarios that place them in the future after completion of a form of secondary education.
-The simulation gives students an opportunity to experience what life looks like on their own, with financial responsibilities.
+Students are given scenarios that place them in the future after they complete a form of secondary education.
+The simulation allows students to experience what life looks like on their own, with financial responsibilities.